NVIDIA/aistore/docs/tutorials/etl/compute_md5.md

 393c6706efb128fbc442d3f7d084a426
 ```

-Voila!
+Voilà!
 The ETL container successfully computed the `md5` on the `transform/shard.in` object.

 Alternatively, one can use the offline ETL feature to transform the whole bucket.